labarilem/labarilem.github.io/_posts/2018-09-17-pizza-in-naples.md

     title: "The best margherita pizza in the world."
   - url: /assets/images/2018-09-17-pizza-in-naples/michele-2.jpg
     image_path: /assets/images/2018-09-17-pizza-in-naples/michele-2.jpg
-    alt: "Another best margherita pizza in the world."
+    alt: "Another best margherita in the world."
-    title: "Another best margherita pizza in the world."
+    title: "Another best margherita in the world."

 ---